cwant/hpc-chapel/_episodes/22-domains.md

 ~~~
 {:.output}

-Let us count the number of threads by adding the following to our code:
+We can count the number of threads by adding the following to our code:

 ~~~
 var counter = 0;

-forall a in A with (+ reduce counter) { // go in parallel through all n^2 elements counter = 1;
+// Go in parallel through all n^2 elements forall a in A with (+ reduce counter) {
+  counter = 1;
 }

-writeln("actual number of threads = ", counter);
+writeln("Actual number of threads = ", counter);
 ~~~
 {:.source}

-If `n=8` in our code is sufficiently large, there are enough array elements per node (8*8/4 = 16 in our
+If `n = 8` in our code is sufficiently large, there are enough array
-case) to fully utilise all three available cores on each node, so our output should be
+elements per node (8*8/4 = 16 in our case) to fully utilise all three
+available cores on each node, so our output should be

 ~~~
 actual number of threads = 12
 ~~~
 {:.output}

-Try reducing the array size `n` to see if that changes the output (fewer tasks per locale), e.g., setting
+Try reducing the array size `n` to see if that changes the output
-n=3.
+(fewer tasks per locale), e.g., setting n=3.

 Also try increasing the array size to n=20 and study the output.
 Does the output make sense?

 So far we looked at the block distribution `BlockDist`.
 It will distribute a 2D domain among nodes either
-using 1D or 2D decomposition (in our example it was 2D decomposition 2x2), depending on the domain size
+using 1D or 2D decomposition (in our example it was 2D decomposition 2x2),
-and the number of nodes.
+depending on the domain size and the number of nodes.

-Let us take a look at another standard module for domain partitioning onto locales, called
+There is another standard module for domain partitioning onto locales
+called `CyclicDist`.
-CyclicDist.
-For each element of the array we will print out again
+For each element of the array we will print out again:

-(1) a.locale.id = the ID of the locale holding the element a of A
+1. `a.locale.id`: the ID of the locale holding the element a of A
-(2) here.name = the name of the locale on which the code is running
+2. `here.name`: the name of the locale on which the code is running
-(3) here.maxTaskPar = the number of cores on the locale on which the code is running
+3. `here.maxTaskPar`: the number of cores on the locale on which the code is running

 ~~~
-use CyclicDist; // elements are sent to locales in a round-robin pattern config const n = 8;
+// Elements are sent to locales in a round-robin pattern use CyclicDist;

+config const n = 8;

-const mesh: domain(2) = {1..n, 1..n};  // a 2D domain defined in shared memory on a single locale
+// A 2D domain defined in shared memory on a single locale const mesh: domain(2) = {1..n, 1..n};

+// mesh.low is the first index (1,1)
-const m2: domain(2) dmapped Cyclic(startIdx=mesh.low) = mesh; // mesh.low is the first index (1,1)
+const m2: domain(2) dmapped Cyclic(startIdx=mesh.low) = mesh;

 var A2: [m2] string;
 forall a in A2 {
-  a = "%i".format(a.locale.id) + '-' + here.name + '-' + here.maxTaskPar + '  ';
+  a = "%i".format(a.locale.id) + '-' + here.name +
+      '-' + here.maxTaskPar + '  ';
 }
 writeln(A2);
 ~~~